TulipaEnergy/TulipaEnergyModel.jl/docs/src/features.md

 Let's explore the flexibility in the time resolution with the following examples.
 The following table shows the user input data for the asset time resolution definition.
 Please note that the values presented in this example are just for illustrative purposes and do not represent a realistic case.

 ```@example print-partitions
+using DataFrames # hide
+using CSV # hide
 input_asset_file = "../../test/inputs/Variable Resolution/assets-partitions.csv" # hide
 assets = CSV.read(input_asset_file, DataFrame, header = 2) # hide
 assets = assets[assets.asset .!= "wind", :] # hide